 Exhaust manifold cracks were a tradition with the Audi 5 cylinders until the 2.3 model used a two piece version to eliminate the issue.
 The first Eurovan 5’s came with a one piece exhaust manifold, and the tradition of cracks has continued.
 The second generation of 5 cylinder engines got a 2 piece manifold, and the crack situation actually got more prevalent.
 The reason is that the cracks were forming above the downpipe flange where all the exhaust tracts come together.
 As of 2015, the manifolds became unavailable, and welding is the only real fix.
 Welding is tricky, as the manifold needs to get preheated.
 The upshot is that a cracked manifold needs to get repaired before it turns into a broken manifold that cannot be repaired.
 All used replacement manifolds will have some cracking and will require welding to be used.

 An occasional 5 cylinder leaks oil like crazy from the oil pump gasket.
-Sometimes the leak was brought on by a mechanic leaving out a bolt, sometimes from gasket deterioration from insufficient oil changes or sudden change to synthetic.
+Sometimes the leak was brought on by a mechanic leaving out a bolt, sometimes from gasket deterioration from insufficient oil changes or the sudden change to synthetic oil.
 The fix is long and hard, since the oil pan and oil pickup sump come off before the oil pump.
-The oil could be leaking really fast since unlike a crankshaft or camshaft seal with just a fraction of a psi of crankcase pressure behind it, the oil pump gasket is holding back 15 to 80 psi of full on oil pressure.
+The oil could be leaking really fast since, unlike a crankshaft or camshaft seal with just a fraction of a psi of crankcase pressure behind it, the oil pump gasket is holding back 15 to 80 psi of full on oil pressure.
+Even more rare is the 5 cylinder oil pump that sucks in air around the gasket, causing bubbles in the oil which will make the valve lifters collapse and rattle, especially after a long hill or other hard load.
+The bubbles are easily visible in the oil.

 Late VR6 Engine Eurovans